TheOnionBay/TORrents/onion-routing.md

 3) When the message arrives to Z2, Z2 removes the last layer of encryption and sees that this is a file sharing message (the message is now plaintext).
-Therefore, Z2 does a lookup in its File Sharing Table by using the FSID contained in the message.
+Therefore, Z2 does a lookup in its Upstream File Sharing Table by using the FSID contained in the message.
 This tells Z2 that the file should be transmitted to Z1 with CID `CID9`.